Stock Screen Library

 Playbook A-Setup

-What it finds: Pass-all leaders with institutional quality checks cleared. • Best market conditions: Broad risk-on trends with leadership expansion. • Typical trigger: Stage-2 continuation after a controlled pullback with earnings >5d out.
+What it finds: Pass-all leaders with institutional quality checks cleared that are still holding above EMA-20 (controlled pullback, not a breakdown). • Best market conditions: Broad risk-on trends with leadership expansion. • Typical trigger: Stage-2 continuation after a controlled pullback that holds near-term trend support with earnings >5d out.

 Pullback to EMA10